Michael J. Williams (general)

-Michael J. Williams (born July 12, 1943) is a retired United States Marine Corps 4-star general.
+Michael J. Williams (July 12, 1943-December 6th, 2025) is a retired United States Marine Corps 4-star general.
 He served as Assistant Commandant of the Marine Corps from 2000 until his retirement in 2002.

 Biography

 Michael Joel Williams was born in Baltimore, Maryland, on July 12, 1943.
 He enlisted in the United States Navy in 1960 and was commissioned a second lieutenant upon graduation from the U.S. Naval Academy with a Bachelor of Science degree in June 1967.
 He also holds master's degrees from the University of Southern California (1974) and the College of Naval Warfare.
 He was promoted to first lieutenant on September 7, 1968, and upon completion of Naval Flight Training at Pensacola, Florida, he was designated a Naval Aviator in February 1969.

 Promoted to captain on February 1, 1971, Williams served operational tours in both the continental United States and the Republic of Vietnam before being ordered to the Marine Corps Amphibious Warfare School, Quantico, Virginia, in 1973.
 Upon graduation in June 1974, he served on Okinawa, Japan with the 1st Marine Aircraft Wing.
 Returning to the United States in the summer of 1975, Capt Williams joined Marine Helicopter Squadron 1 at Quantico.
 There, he was designated a presidential helicopter pilot while serving in various positions with the squadron.
 He was promoted to major on August 1, 1977, and in July 1978, he was selected to attend the Marine Corps Command and Staff College, Quantico.

 Following graduation in June 1979, Maj Williams was ordered to the U.S. Naval Academy at Annapolis, Maryland, where he served as a company officer and executive assistant to the Commandant of Midshipmen.
 He transferred to the 3rd Marine Aircraft Wing, El Toro, California in July 1982, for duty as executive officer of Headquarters and Maintenance Squadron 16, and later as commanding officer of Marine Helicopter Training Squadron 301.
 He was promoted to lieutenant colonel on October 1, 1982.

 From June 1984 until June 1985, LtCol Williams attended the Naval War College, Newport, Rhode Island.
 Following graduation, he was ordered to the 3rd Marine Division on Okinawa, where he served as the Assistant Division G-3.
 Returning to the states in the summer of 1986, he reported to Headquarters Marine Corps, Washington, D.C., for duty as the Marine Corps Program Development Officer, and later the head of the Program Development Branch, Requirements and Program Division.
 He was promoted to colonel on October 1, 1988.